Aritinercept

 Aritinercept SAD Study: Safety Summary

 Aritinercept was well tolerated at all dose levels tested.
-There were no treatment-related Grade ≥3 adverse events, there were no treatment‑related serious adverse events (SAEs) and there were no discontinuations due to treatment-related adverse events.
-Adverse events that occurred in more than one subject included injection site reactions (24% aritinercept, 13% placebo), headache (11% aritinercept, 7% placebo), upper respiratory tract infection (7% aritinercept, 0% placebo) and back pain (4% aritinercept, 0% placebo).
+There were no treatment-related Grade ≥3 adverse events (AEs), there were no treatment‑related serious adverse events (SAEs) and there were no discontinuations due to treatment-related AEs.
+There was 1 Grade ≥3 AE and 1 SAE (same event) of concussion due to motor vehicle accident reported as not treatment related.
+AEs that occurred in more than one subject included injection site reactions (24% aritinercept, 13% placebo), headache (11% aritinercept, 7% placebo), upper respiratory tract infection (7% aritinercept, 0% placebo) and back pain (4% aritinercept, 0% placebo).
 All injection site reactions were Grade 1.

 Aritinercept SAD Study: Single Doses of Aritinercept Led to Robust and Long-Lasting Reductions in Immunoglobulins in Humans